tangming2008/Project_ShortImmersive_Classification/README.md

 ## Abstract
 * The goal is to use classification models to predict when covid test results (positive/negative).
-* Classification models were used for such predictions
-* An interactive dashboard was built [here](https://classification-app-20210513-v3.herokuapp.com/)
-* Questions to be answered
+* Key questions to be answered
-  * Can we reliably predict covid test results based on the symptom?
+  1. Can we reliably predict covid test results based on the symptom?
-  * If the prediction is possible, what is the contribution/importance of each feature?
+  2. If the prediction is possible, what is the contribution/importance of each feature?
+* An interactive dashboard/app was built. [click here](https://classification-app-20210513-v3.herokuapp.com/)

 ## Data
 * Dataset from this published [article](https://www.nature.com/articles/s41746-020-00372-6) and corresponding [GitHub](https://github.com/nshomron/covidpred/tree/master/data).